Phase separation

 - Optimal plant control through online information about the process state

-The use of state-of-the-art digital signal processing technologies guarantees extremely accurate and interference-free measurement of the absolute speed of sound and concentration of various media in phase separation.
-Additionally, integrated temperature sensors, sophisticated sensor design, and know-how developed through numerous measurements and applications ensure high system reliability with long operating times.
+The use of the latest digital signal processing technologies guarantees extremely accurate and interference-free measurement of the absolute sound velocity and concentration of various media in phase separation.
+Additionally, integrated temperature sensors, sophisticated sensor design, and expertise developed in countless measurement series and many applications ensure high system reliability with long service life.

 The advantages of the measurement method are:

-- absolute speed of sound as a clear and traceable physical quantity
+- Absolute sound velocity as a clear and traceable physical quantity

-- independent of color, conductivity, and transparency of the process fluid
+- Independent of color, conductivity, and transparency of the process liquid

-- robust sensor design in a completely metallic version without seals or moving parts
+- Robust sensor design in completely metallic construction without seals or moving parts

 1. Process